 Do you see dust piling up in your data center?
 Have you noticed an increase in chemical or acrid odors recently?
 Are you unsure about when the air filters in your data center’s HVAC system were last changed?
 If you answered “yes” to any of these questions, this article is for you.
-By following its advice, you could save your company a fortune.
+By following this advice, you could save your company a fortune.

 1. Create a Data Center Cleaning Schedule

-Every data center needs to establish its own data center cleaning standards with a schedule for the areas and types of cleaning to be done.
+Every data center needs to establish its own cleaning standards with a schedule for the areas and types of cleaning to be done.
 Besides limiting the number of contaminants that enter your data center, the best way to keep it clean is to use professional computer room cleaning services like those offered by DataSpan.

 2. Change Filters

-3. Airborne Contaminants
+3. Keep Out Airborne Contaminants

 4. Know Your Cleaning Equipment and the Products You’re Using

-Whether you or a service you hire is cleaning your data center, it’s your responsibility to acquaint yourself with the cleaning products and equipment used in your space.
+Whether your team or a service you hire is cleaning your data center, it’s your responsibility to acquaint yourself with the cleaning products and equipment used in your space.
 From checking on the HEPA filters used in vacuums to the safety precautions on cleaning chemicals, the more you know about the cleaning procedures performed in your data center, the better prepared you’ll be.

 For Superior Computer Room Cleaning Services, There’s DataSpan